One Scythe Revolution

 The New Schroeckenfux Schlagdengelapparat, a.k.a.
 "Peening Jig"

 New!
 I haven't recommended peening jigs before, because they ruin the nice triple-peened edges.
 This peening jig has a new and improved cap design, that maintains the structural integrity of the peened edge, instead of creating that awful, huge, drop-off ledge some peening jigs out there make.
-This one makes two mini-steps, close together.
-This makes for a less vulnerable edge, and an easier one to peen out, if you ever want to move up to freehand peening.
+The ledge created by ordinary peening jigs impede penetration when you are mowing larger stemmed vegetation like weeds and big-stemmed grasses, like reed canary grass.
+This one makes two mini-steps, that blend together to smooth out the transition between the caps.
+This also makes for an easier edge to peen out, if you ever want to move up to freehand peening.
 The caps fit exactly, and are well greased, which has the interesting effect of creating an air-lock.
 The air trapped inside at the top of the cap, gets compressed with each hammer strike, and instantly rebounds after the strike.
 The decompressing air lifts the cap back up.
 This makes it very easy to steadily guide the blade along the post.
 It's the first time I've ever enjoyed using a peening jig.

 Scythe Hammers